rust-lang/rfcs/text/0000-security-advisories.md

       Downloading bar vx.y.z
       Warning: bar vx.y.z (dependency of foo vx.y.z) is vulnerable.
 See https://crates.io/... for details.

-- Similarly `cargo test` will refuse to compile or use vulnerable packages.
+- `cargo test` make those warnings hard errors.

 - `cargo publish` will refuse to upload a crate if the latest version of a direct dependency satisfying the constraints in `Cargo.toml` is vulnerable.
+  Indirect dependencies should not trigger this behavior.

-The author of a crate that directly depends on a vulnerable crate may disable this behavior with a switch in their `Cargo.toml`.
+The author of a crate that directly depends on a vulnerable crate may disable these warnings/errors with a switch in their `Cargo.toml`.
 If `iron==0.4.x` is vulnerable, the dependent author may use the `allow_vulnerable` key to disable all the above-described warnings and errors: